 All student organizations are automatically signed up for the University of Michigan’s events calendar, Happening @ Michigan is free and accessible to thousands of people.

 Student Org.
-Office Space
+Storage Space

 Student organizations are able to have a website hosted by the University.
 Authorized signers for the student organization can request a group directory from the ITCS Accounts Office.
 This process will create a URL for your organization (e.g. www.umich.edu/~yourorg) and your organization's SOAS account will be charged an annual fee.